Flashback : Dallas

 He arrives at the Records Building each morning around 8 a.m. carrying a shopping bag in which are a Bible and much other reading matter.
 He often stations himself near the elevators leading to the County Clerk’s office, a good place to spot happy couples equipped with a marriage license but in need of a preacher.
 (Tolbert’s Texas, DMN, May 12, 1960)

 In that article, the 88-year-old retired Baptist minister estimated he had, thus far, married 18,000 couples.
 Some he had encouraged to wait, not feeling they were ready, but most of them he joined together in holy matrimony.
 He said he married people in empty rooms of the courthouse — or even in hallways.
-He also married couples in his home in Oak Cliff (my parents were married in his home, having contacted him from information on a business card given to them by the good reverend after they had received their wedding license at the courthouse).
+He also married couples in his home in Oak Cliff (my parents were married in his home, having contacted him from information on a business card given to them by the good reverend after they had received their marriage license at the courthouse).

 As he spent so much time at the courthouse, it’s no surprise that he conducted several marriages right across the street in the jail.
 Like the comedy-of-errors wedding described in the story below (click for larger image):